 *On this date in 1949, the episode and legal case of the “Groveland Four” began.
 This was a wrongful arrest, murder, and conviction of four young Black men.

 Thurgood Marshall, the lead lawyer of the NAACP, pressed the Justice Department and the FBI to initiate a civil rights and domestic violence investigation into the beatings.
-Shepherd and Greenlee both told FBI agents that they confessed to raping Padgett in order to stop the beatings.
+Shepherd and Greenlee told FBI agents that they confessed to raping Padgett to stop the beatings.
 Irvin never confessed and maintained his innocence.
 Marshall convinced the Justice Department that the beatings violated the men's rights, and the FBI dispatched agents to investigate.
-The FBI later concluded that Lake County deputies James Yates and Leroy Campbell had violated the Groveland men's civil rights and urged U.S. Attorney Herbert Phillips of Florida to prosecute, but a grand jury did not return indictments of the deputies.
+The FBI later concluded that Lake County deputies James Yates and Leroy Campbell had violated the Groveland men's civil rights and urged U.S. Attorney Herbert Phillips of Florida to prosecute.
+Still, a grand jury did not return indictments of the deputies.

 Likely fearing that a higher court would reverse any guilty verdicts, the prosecution never introduced the coerced confessions as evidence into the trial.
 There was uncertainty about whether Padgett was raped.
 The prosecution did not question Dr. Geoffrey, the physician who examined her, on the stand.
 Judge Truman Futch did not permit the defense to call the doctor as a witness.
 According to his records, Geoffrey could not tell whether she had been raped.
-He found no evidence of tears or wounds in the vagina other than the lacerations mentioned above.
-Laboratory analysis of a vaginal smear revealed no spermatozoa present in the vagina, nor any organisms resembling gonococci, which could have been other evidence of sex.
-There were no other gross signs of bruises, breaks in the skin or other signs of violence.
+He found no evidence of tears or wounds in the vagina other than the abovementioned lacerations.
+Laboratory analysis of a vaginal smear revealed no spermatozoa in the vagina nor organisms resembling gonococci, which could have been other evidence of sex.
+There were no other gross signs of bruises, breaks in the skin, or other signs of violence.

-Shepherd and Irvin said that they had been together drinking in Eatonville, Florida, the night of the alleged attack.
-Greenlee said he was nowhere near the other defendants on that night and that he had never met Shepherd and Irvin before.
+Shepherd and Irvin said they had been drinking together in Eatonville, Florida, the night of the alleged attack.
+Greenlee said he was nowhere near the other defendants on that night and had never met Shepherd and Irvin.
 The defense accused Sheriff McCall's deputies of manufacturing evidence to win a conviction.
-All three men were convicted by the all-white jury.
-Shepherd and Irvin were sentenced to death, and Greenlee was sentenced to life, as he was a minor.
+The all-white jury convicted all three men.
+Shepherd and Irvin were sentenced to death, and Greenlee was sentenced to life as a minor.
 The NAACP took on assisting the defense in appeals.
 In 1951 Marshall led the defense in an appeal hearing for Irvin and Shepherd at the U.S. Supreme Court.
 It overturned the convictions of both men based on adverse pre-trial publicity and remanded the case to the lower court for a new trial.
 (Greenlee had not appealed his sentence of life imprisonment.)

-The FBI later found a bullet buried in the ground beneath Irvin's blood spot that appeared to support his account of the shooting.
+The FBI later found a bullet buried beneath Irvin's blood spot that supported his account of the shooting.
 A nail found in the front wheel of McCall's car appeared to have caused his claimed "tire trouble" that night.
-McCall said that he had no idea how the nail got there, but the FBI believed that it had been placed there.
-An all-white coroner's jury, made up of many of McCall's friends, took half an hour to find Shepherd's death justified.
-They concluded that McCall had been acting in line of duty and in self-defense.
+McCall said he had no idea how the nail got there, but the FBI believed it had been placed there.
+An all-white coroner's jury, comprised of many of McCall's friends, took half an hour to find Shepherd's death justified.
+They concluded that McCall had been acting in the line of duty and self-defense.
 McCall was cleared of any wrongdoing.
-After recovering from his shooting wounds, Irvin was tried again after refusing a deal from the prosecutor and Governor Fuller Warren that would have spared him from a death sentence if he pleaded guilty.
+After recovering from his shooting wounds, Irvin has tried again after refusing a deal from the prosecutor and Governor Fuller Warren that would have spared him a death sentence if he pleaded guilty.
 His defense counsel, Thurgood Marshall, gained a change of venue to Marion County, Florida, because of the adverse publicity around the case in Lake County.
-Irvin was found guilty and sentenced him to death.
+Irvin was found guilty and sentenced to death.

-After LeRoy Collins was elected governor in 1954, questions were raised to him about Irvin's case, because he was considered moderate.
-He reviewed it and in 1955 commuted Irvin's sentence to life in prison, stating that neither trial proved conclusively that Irvin was guilty beyond a reasonable doubt.
+After LeRoy Collins was elected governor in 1954, questions were raised to him about Irvin's case because he was considered moderate.
+He reviewed it and, in 1955, commuted Irvin's sentence to life in prison, stating that neither trial proved Irvin was guilty beyond a reasonable doubt.
 Walter Irvin was paroled in 1968; he died in February 1969 in Lake County.
 Greenlee was paroled from prison in 1962.
-He moved to Nashville, Tennessee with his wife and their daughter Carole, born in 1950.
+He moved to Nashville, Tennessee, with his wife and their daughter Carole, born in 1950.
 (His wife was pregnant when he was arrested.)
 They had a son, Thomas, in 1965.
 Charles Greenlee died on April 18, 2012.